ProdataSQL/Demos/AzFunctions/README.md

 ## Why use an Azure Function
 Theres a few scenarios where Azure Functions can be useful with data engineering, even if you are using ADF:

-- When the source file needs some high code solution to parse naasty files.
+- When the source file needs some high code solution to parse nasty files.
 - C# does allow for more streamlined file procesing.
 At the extepse of development time.
 This can lead to better performance.
 More than 2x in this case of a 12MN file
 - When the low code ADF envionment is not flexible enough.